 -

 The length of therapy varies from person to person.
 Some people may benefit from short-term therapy, while others may need long-term support.
-Your psychologist chronic illness will work with you to determine the best treatment plan for your needs.
+Your psychologist will work with you to determine the best treatment plan for your needs.

 Get the Support You Need